Angle Icon

 Freed also made me feel more connected to the team behind the product.
 I’ve been invited to provide feedback, and I’ve seen several of my suggestions implemented.
 Their community and responsiveness made a big difference in building trust.

-Note: I cannot assess or make claims about Heidi’s compliance.
-I can only share my experience and what each company states publicly.
+Note: we cannot assess or make claims about Heidi’s compliance.
+We can only share my experience and what each company states publicly.

 6. Cost and value